FIT3170-FY-Project-7/RABIT-DOCS/src/admin-guide/first-steps.md

 git clone https://github.com/FIT3170-FY-Project-7/RABIT-COMMON.git --recursive
 ```

+## Switch branch

+Switch to the `main` branch in both `RABIT-FRONTEND` and `RABIT-BACKEND` or any branch that you're currently working on.

 ## Set up Firebase

 We use [Firebase Auth](https://firebase.google.com/docs/auth) for our authentication system.
 You need to set up a